 KSC-2009-4780

 CAPE CANAVERAL, Fla. – In the Operations and Checkout Building at NASA's Kennedy Space Center in Florida, STS-128 crew members put on their launch-and-entry suits before heading to the Astrovan for the 3.4-mile drive to Launch Pad 39A.
 There, crew members will complete their suitup and enter space shuttle Discovery for the 1:36 a.m.
 EDT liftoff.
-Seen here is Mission Specialist Patrick Forrester, who is making his third shuttle flight.
+Seen here, Mission Specialist Danny Olivas signals he is ready for launch.
 The 13-day mission will deliver more than 7 tons of supplies, science racks and equipment, as well as additional environmental hardware to sustain six crew members on the International Space Station.
 The equipment includes a freezer to store research samples, a new sleeping compartment and the COLBERT treadmill.
 The mission is the 128th in the Space Shuttle Program, the 37th flight of Discovery and the 30th station assembly flight.
 Photo credit: NASA/Kim Shiflett

 CAPE CANAVERAL, Fla. –Sitting on top of the mobile launcher platform and propelled by the crawler-transporter, space shuttle Discovery rolls up Launch Pad 39A at NASA's Kennedy Space Center in Florida after a nearly 12-hour journey from the Vehicle Assembly Building.
 First motion out of the VAB was at 2:07 a.m.
 EDT Aug.
 4. Rollout was delayed approximately 2 hours due to lightning in the area.
 The rollout was slower than usual as technicians stopped several times to clear mud from the crawler's treads and bearings caused by the waterlogged crawlerway.
 Discovery's 13-day flight will deliver a new crew member and 33,000 pounds of equipment to the International Space Station.
 The equipment includes science and storage racks, a freezer to store research samples, a new sleeping compartment and the COLBERT treadmill.
 Launch of Discovery on its STS-128 mission is targeted for late August.
 Photo credit: NASA/Troy Cryder